Innovation stations: 2021 Agrifood Award

 Dr Anna El-Tahchy

-Dr El-Tahchy is the Chief Technical Officer at Nourish Ingredients, a spin-off company from the CSIRO’s Agriculture and Food business unit.
-She is working at the helm of efforts to improve the flavour and sustainability of plant-based meat substitute food products.
+Chief Technical Officer at Nourish Ingredients, a spin-off company from the CSIRO’s Agriculture and Food business unit, Dr El-Tahchy is working at the helm of efforts to improve the flavour and sustainability of plant-based meat substitute food products.

-Dr El-Tahchy has been leading a team of scientists at Nourish Ingredients to create animal-free fats that make plant-based meat alternatives taste better while also being healthier and more sustainable than palm and coconut oils, which are traditionally used in meat alternatives.
+Dr El-Tahchy has been leading a team of scientists at Nourish Ingredients to create animal-free fats that make plant-based meat alternatives taste better.
+They’re also healthier and more sustainable than palm and coconut oils, which are traditionally used in meat alternatives.
 The key to the technology is a special fermentation process.

-“The texture is exactly what we need to supplement these proteins without having to overload the products with them,” she explains.
-“So, there’ll be fewer carbohydrates and better taste, and it’s actually mimicking animal fats.”
+“The texture is exactly what we need to supplement these proteins without having to overload the products,” she explains.
+“So, there’ll be fewer carbs and better taste.”

 Dr Lindsay Bell

-Dr Bell is the Farming Systems Scientist at CSIRO, undertaking world-leading research to help dryland crop and livestock farmers manage climate variability.
+Farming Systems Scientist at CSIRO, Dr Bell is helping dryland crop and livestock farmers manage climate variability.
 His research focuses on redesigning cropping systems and reintegrating crops and livestock to more efficiently use highly variable rainfall to increase profitability and reduce losses during droughts.
+He was instrumental in developing dual-purpose canola that works both as a crop and a feedstock.
+He’s also designed protocols to help farmers graze crops at a time that reduces the risk of yield losses.

 “Growing up on a farm in western Queensland, I have first-hand experience with many of the challenges facing agriculture,” he says.
 “This has driven me to try to identify practices, technology and markets that help farmers become more viable in the short and long term.”